sofia-fischer/philo-blog/content/posts/2024-07-writing-documentation.md

 ### Writing Style

 [^google]: [Google Technical writing courses](https://developers.google.com/tech-writing/overview)

+The first paragraph of a Documentation page should state the audience, topic and goal of the page.

 **Answer what, why, and how** : Good paragraphs answer these three questions:
 What are you trying to tell your reader?